wp4032/partcl_challenge/README.md

 Welcome to the par.tcl 2026 ML Sys intern challenge!
 Your task is to solve a placement problem involving standard cells (small blocks) and macros (large blocks).
 The **primary goal is to minimize overlap** between blocks.
 Wirelength is also evaluated, but **overlap is the dominant objective**.
 A valid placement must eventually ensure no blocks overlap, but we will judge solutions by how effectively you reduce overlap and, secondarily, how well you handle wirelength.

-The deadline to complete this challenge is until we fill all of our intern slots for the Summer of 2026.
+The deadline is when all intern slots for summer 2026 are filled.

 ## Problem Statement